Changissnz/selfinterest/README.md

 firmly rooted in its respective field/s; through trial-and-error, the "principle" has matured from its conception into something acceptable on the one hand, also something that cannot be so easily challenged on the other.
-When "human beings are principled beings" are supposed to be taken as the truth, there is the expression still.
-For example, ponder on how economies of great scale in production are, in aspects closer to the source than to their products.
+When the statement, "human beings are principled beings", is supposed to be taken as the truth, there is the expression still.
+For example, ponder on how economies of great scale in production are, in aspects closer to their source/s than to their products.
 The factory does not require a human being to contemplate on matters unrelated to their immediate spatiotemporal surroundings and the factory's regulatory guidelines for their employees.
 Time is